hrldcpr/blog/_drafts/visual-sum-of-cubes.md

 \end{aligned}
 $$

-In other words, we arrange the sum as a line, then add a flipped copy of the line, and then combine them.
+In other words, we arrange the sum as a line, add a flipped copy of the line, and add them together, multiplying by $$\frac{1}{2}$$ to keep the total the same.

 Thanks to the two lines' symmetry, this leads to a line of $$n$$ entries all with the same value $$n+1$$, so we can simply multiply to get the sum.